-Romania – Danube Delta, Carpathians and Transylvania
+Romania – The Carpathians and Danube Delta

 One of the very few holidays to include a stay on a floating hotel, exploring the spectacular wildlife of the Romanian Danube Delta, and the stunning Carpathian Mountains.

 The Danube Delta is one of the last remaining wilderness areas of Europe, where, at the end of a 1,700 mile long journey across Europe, the great Danube River empties its water into the Black Sea.
 Here, the river splits into numerous channels and canals, creating the second largest delta on the continent.